 The Flip is extremely lightweight, just 2.65 pounds, and it has a 360-degree hinge that can let you use the 12.5 inch screen as a tablet or a laptop.
 A full battery will let the laptop last an entire day, and with quick startup and shutdown times, and an aluminum chassis that makes it fairly durable, it’s a seriously great, easy to transport computer.

 The machine has just 4GB of RAM and 64GB of storage, so it’s not very impressive tech-wise.
 However, 4GB is enough computing power for most general computer functions.
-With its low price point of $487.77 for an Intel Core m3 processor, or $605.49 for an Intel Core m5, the ASUS Chromebook Flip C302CA is a great introductory laptop for someone, or just a nice simple machine for casual use — or even just portable use, if you have a desktop with more oomph somewhere else.
+With its low price point under $500 for an Intel Core m3 processor, or a little more for an Intel Core m5, the ASUS Chromebook Flip C302CA is a great introductory laptop for someone, or just a nice simple machine for casual use — or even just portable use, if you have a desktop with more oomph somewhere else.

 If you’re more artistically inclined, particularly a digital artist, you need a computer that can match your artistic output.
 Ideally, that computer could also be portable, allowing you to work on graphic design or film editing projects on the go.
 This means looking at laptops with great graphics, solid storage and good computing power.
 Apple’s MacBook Pro, with touch bar and without, hits all of these points and more.